carlosalfonzo33/psychic-game/README.md

 # psychic-game

-## Technologies used: Javascript ES5,  HTML5, and CSS3.
+## Technologies used: Javascript,  HTML5, and CSS3.

 A basic game built using Javascript, HTML5, and CSS3.
 The app randomly picks a letter, and the user has to guess which letter the app chose.
 "Guess what letter I'm thinking of"